falcosecurity/falco-website/content/en/docs/concepts/outputs/forwarding.md

 ## Falcosidekick

-Falcosidekick is a proxy forwarder, it acts as central point for any fleet of Falco instances using their http outputs to send their alerts.
+Falcosidekick is a proxy forwarder that acts as a central point for any fleet of Falco instances, using their HTTP outputs to send alerts.

-The currently available outputs are chat, alert, log, storage, streaming systems, etc.
+It supports forwarding alerts to various outputs such as chat platforms, alerting systems, logs, storage services, and streaming systems.

 ![Falcosidekick](/docs/images/falcosidekick_forwarding.png)